Are you a homeowner who is behind in mortgage payments or facing foreclosure?

 How do I get free government-approved help with mortgage/foreclosure problems?

-The State of Iowa provides a free service to all Iowa homeowners who are facing the possible loss of their homes due to mortgage problems.
+There is a free service available to all Iowa homeowners who are facing the possible loss of their homes due to mortgage problems.
 This service is Iowa Mortgage Help (877.622.4866).
-Iowa Mortgage Help is a partnership of state agencies, certified HUD housing counselors, Iowa Mediation Service and Iowa Legal Aid.
+Iowa Mortgage Help is a partnership of state agencies, certified HUD housing counselors, and Iowa Legal Aid.
 By calling Iowa Mortgage Help, struggling homeowners will get FREE housing counseling and help with getting changes to make mortgage payments more affordable.
 Free legal assistance may be available if the homeowner is facing foreclosure.